11+ Best Things To Do in Launceston

 If shopping isn’t your thing, just take a stroll around and see some of the local art installations in the mall.

-Craft Beer at Saint John
+10. Kick Back With a Craft Beer at Saint John

 If you like craft beer, Craft Beer at Saint John has you well and truly covered!